GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ## What Should I Do?

-To limit the impact to your agency, you'll need to install COMMON by using a group policy object (GPO) **OR** by installing it in the **Enterprise Trust** or **Trusted Root Certification Authorities** certificate store on all government-furnished, Windows workstations and devices.
+To limit the impact to your agency, you'll need to install COMMON as a trusted root certificate on all government-furnished, Windows workstations and devices.
+You should use a group policy object (GPO) managed in your agency network domain.
+You can also publish the root certificate from the enterprise network domain using certutil.

 - [Install Using Group Policy Objects](#install-using-group-policy-objects)
 - [Install Using Certutil](#install-using-certutil)